Toward Reliability in the NISQ Era: Robust Interval Guarantee for Quantum Measurements on Approximate States: Fidelity Estimation

-Eckart's criterion~\cite{eckart1930} is a method to lower bound the fidelity of an approximate state $\rho$ with one of the ground states of the Hamiltonian $H$.
-We include the proof here completeness.
+\paragraph{Eckart's Criterion.} Eckart's criterion~\cite{eckart1930} is a method to lower bound the fidelity of an approximate state $\rho$ with one of the ground states of the Hamiltonian $H$.
+We include the proof here for completeness.
 For general $H$ and $\rho$, note that

-and thus
+and thus \\